ktos/Ktos.AspNetCore.Authentication.ApiKeyHeader/README.md

 ### Custom logic (simple)

 You may use option CustomAuthenticationHandler to provide a function which will be used to perform a validation of your key.
-For example let's use such method:
+For example let's use a simple
+method:

 ```csharp
 private (bool, string) SimpleCustomAuthenticationLogic(string apiKey)